stvnsok/flock-python-1531/src/assumptions.md

 ## Related to user.py
     *   handle_str must be between 3 and 20 characters is INCLUSIVE of 3 and 20
-    *   profile_img_url will be '' if /user/profile/uploadphoto was never called
+    *   profile_img_url will be the default_profile_pic if /user/profile/uploadphoto was never called
     by the user
     *   The profile pics stored in the static folder will never be deleted but will be overwitten, as the naming convention allows only have one pic per user.